orxaicom/Sefaria-Desktop-Unofficial/README.md

 # Sefaria Desktop Unofficial

+This is an attempt to build a desktop app for [Sefaria](https://www.sefaria.org/texts).
-This is an **experimental** work in progress.
+It's an **experimental** work in progress.
 You're welcome to test and contribute.

 ## Quick Start
 Currently only supported on Linux.